Auburn's Prince Tega Wanogho

 Instead, he would eventually come to the United States and live in Cincinnati, Ohio with the Sammons family.
 As a dominant defensive end in high school, he was always one of the best players on the field in any football game.

-And even though he may spend much of this season on the sideline, the redshirt sophomore is a great option as a backup and a replacement when Wanogho moves on to the NFL.
+And even though he may spend much of this season on the sideline, the redshirt sophomore is a great option as a backup and a replacement as Wanogho moves on to the next level.